EventStore/EventStore/docs/operations.md

 ### Cleaning phase

-The final phase removes data from the scavenge database that is no longer needed.
+This final phase removes data from the scavenge database that is no longer needed.

 ## Scavenging HTTP options